vLLM¶

 resources

-in inference.yaml to adjust to your system specifications.Modify the conatiner args in inference.yaml accordingly to pass arguments to vLLM server.
+in inference.yaml to adjust to your system specifications.Modify the container args in inference.yaml accordingly to pass arguments to vLLM server.

 If you have time out problem¶

-You need to create a vLLM Docker image with models already available inside the conatiner and then launch the model.
+You need to create a vLLM Docker image with models already available inside the container and then launch the model.

 Make sure the respective models are available inside the vLLM container.

-Docker can be commited to store the model
+Docker can be committed to store the model

 docker commit <container_id> kserve-vllm-model